SElarabi/Application_server/README.md

 # Application \_server

-<a href="https://simple-data-application-server.onrender.com"/>Application Server Demo</a>
+<a href="https://simple-data-application-server.onrender.com" target="_blank"/>Application Server Demo</a>

-This is a simple Node.js HTTP server application built using Express.js and the MERN stack.
-It provides an API for managing users in a data store and serves static files from the public directory.
+>-This is a simple Node.js HTTP server application,meticulously crafted with Express.js and adhering to the principles of the MERN (MongoDB, Express.js, React, Node.js) stack.
+It offers a comprehensive API for seamless user management, interfacing with a data store, and efficiently serves static assets from the designated public directory.

 ## Setup